1471juan/Minifocus/README.md

 - `log_show` : Prints all the user logs.
 - `log_search <action>` : search for all logs given a specific action
 - `visualize` : Visualize the time spent with stars for each action.
+- `visualize_plot <action>` : Visualize the time spent on a specific action with a star for each log.
 - `pomodoro` : Pomodoro, It will ask for task length, break length, quantity of tasks in the session, and to select the tasks.
 - `exit` : Exits the application.

-## Note
-This application stores data locally with SQL3
+> This application stores data locally with SQL3